How to Build a Freestanding Pergola

 A: A typical 10′ x 10′ Cedar or Redwood Freestanding Pergola will only average between $1500 – $2000 for materials.
 However, a pressure-treated lumber option may only set you back $700- $1,000 for materials.

-TIP: Be sure to have your local Home Depot, Lowe’s, or Lumberyard provide the material and delivery estimate before you start.
+TIP: Before you start, have your local Home Depot, Lowe’s, or Lumberyard provide the material and delivery estimate.
 Their price should also include delivery to your doorstep.

 Q: What Type of Wood is Best For a Pergola?